-Figure 121.
-Weekly presence (black bars) of airguns between April 2016 and June 2017 at sites HZ, OC, NC, and BC.
+Figure 123.
+Weekly presence (black bars) of airguns between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 47.
+Note: Different axes due to the variable amounts of airgun detections at these sites.

-Figure 122.
-Weekly presence (black bars) of airguns between April 2016 and June 2017 at sites WC, GS, BP, and BS.
+Figure 124.
+Weekly presence (black bars) of airguns between June 2017 and June 2018 at sites WC, GS, BP, and BS.
 Effort markings are described in Figure 47.
+Note: Different axes due to the variable amounts of airgun detections at these sites.

-Figure 123.
+Figure 125.
 Airgun detections in five-minute bins (blue bars) at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 49.

-Figure 124.
+Figure 126.
 Airgun detections in five-minute bins (blue bars) at sites WC, GS, BP, and BS.
 Effort markings are described in Figure 49.